Ruth Fischer: Communism

 In 1923, Fischer appealed to a group of Nazi students, proclaiming that "Those who call for a struggle against Jewish capital are already, gentlemen, class strugglers, even if they don’t know it.
 You are against Jewish capital and want to fight the speculators.
 Very good.
-Throw down the Jewish capitalists, hang them from the lamp-post, stamp on them."
+Throw down the Jewish capitalists, hang them from the lamp-post, stamp on them.
+But, gentlemen, what is your position with respect to the big capitalists, the Stinneses and Klöckners?"

 Ruth Fischer argued that the Communist Party of Germany leaders were saying: "In no circumstances must we proclaim the general strike.
 The bourgeoisie will discover our plans and destroy us before we have moved.
 On the contrary, we must calm the masses, hold back our people in the factories and the unemployed committees until the government thinks the moment of danger has passed."

 When the leaders of the Communist Party of Germany met leaders in Moscow in September 1923 to discuss the prospect of seizing power that autumn, Leon Trotsky was so disturbed by the antagonism between the different factions that, out of loyalty to Brandler, he proposed that Maslow and Fischer be ordered to stay in Moscow.
 In the event, it was agreed that Maslow would stay, but Fischer could return to Germany.

 After the failure of the Hamburg Uprising, and Maslow's return to Germany, Fischer, Maslow and Ernst Thälmann gained control of the KPD, at Brandler's expense.
 In April 1924, the 9th party convention elected her and Maslow co-chairpersons of the Communist Party of Germany.
 In May 1924, she travelled to the UK as a fraternal delegate to a sixth congress of the Communist Party of Great Britain, whom she accused of being too close to the Labour Party, and narrowly avoided being arrested in Manchester.
 She was elected to the Reichstag under her then legal name Elfriede Golke, and to the Prussian House of Representatives.
 In January 1925, she was arrested in Austria, after crossing the border illegally on a mission to revive the Austrian communist party.